Watermelon Thirst Quencher Juice

 All images and content are © Kirbie's Cravings.

 Tips for Picking Watermelons

-- My mom taught me the key to picking a ripe watermelon is the sound.
+My mom taught me the key to picking a ripe watermelon is the sound.
 When you hit the watermelon with the palm of your hand you want to hear a hollow-like sound, where you can hear the water swishing through it.
-If you hear a very dull thud, those watermelon are usually mushy.
+If you hear a very dull thud, those watermelons are usually mushy.